John Isner: Playing style and equipment

-Isner has an extremely powerful and consistent serve, thanks in part to his 6-foot-10½-inch height which makes him the third-tallest player on tour behind Ivo Karlović and Reilly Opelka.
-Commentators have also praised his composure; in five consecutive third-set tiebreaker wins in Washington, D.C., he delivered huge serves when it mattered most.
-Isner also has a very powerful forehand, which he uses in tandem with his serve.
-Isner will often go for one-two points: a big serve followed up by a big forehand.
-He is also known to back up his serves with approaches to the net, though he does not strictly serve-and-volley.
-Isner's movement around the court is hampered by his body and he is hurt by players that move him around the court.
-Isner's fitness has improved considerably throughout the years, as he displayed during his win in the longest tennis match ever at Wimbledon against Nicolas Mahut.
+Isner had an extremely powerful and consistent serve, thanks in part to his 6-foot-10½-inch height which made him the third-tallest player in tour history, behind Ivo Karlović and Reilly Opelka.
+Commentators have also praised his serve's composure under pressure.
+Isner also had a powerful forehand, used in tandem with his serve in one-two points: a big serve followed by a big forehand.
+He was also known to follow his serves with approaches to the net, though not strictly in a serve-and-volley tactic.
+Isner's movement around the court was limited by his large body, and he struggled most with players who moved him around the court.
+Isner's fitness improved considerably during his career, as displayed during his win in the longest tennis match ever at Wimbledon against Nicolas Mahut.

-Because of his style of play, that consists of a big, consistent serve, he often ends up winning a great majority of his service games.
-But at the same time, due to poor movement around the court, he often finds it difficult to break the opponent's serve, especially those players that move him around the court.
-This often finds him involved in long matches where each player continues holding serve until the set reaches the tiebreak.
-At Grand Slams with no fifth-set tiebreaks, his matches could extend very long: he played in the two longest Slam matches during the 2010 and 2018 Wimbledon Championships.
-In 2022 all slams adopted 10-point fifth-set tiebreakers, so these records may stand until the rule is again changed.
+Because of his dependence on his powerful and consistent serve, Isner won a great majority of his service games.
+But simultaneously, his limited movement made it difficult to break the opponent's serve.
+This resulted in long matches where each player continues holding serve until the set reaches a tiebreak.
+At Grand Slam tournaments with no fifth-set tiebreaks, his matches could extend very long: indeed, he played in the two longest major matches in history during the 2010 and 2018 Wimbledon Championships.
+In large part due to Isner, in 2022 all four majors adopted 10-point fifth-set tiebreakers.

 As of January 2012, Isner was sponsored by Lacoste and Prince for his attire and rackets, respectively.
 His attire carried through most of 2015.
 He switched his attire to FILA in 2016 at the Australian Open.

 Coaches

 Isner's first coach was Craig Boynton, who worked with him from 2009 to 2012 and helped develop his style of play.
 Isner and Boynton split over reportedly mutual agreement.
 Isner then hired Mike Sell, who helped him to significant success, such as defeating Roger Federer, David Nalbandian and Novak Djokovic.
 During his time with Sell, Isner's ranking stayed around no. 10 in the world.
 After parting from Sell in 2014, Isner teamed with Justin Gimelstob and worked with him until April 2016.
 With Gimelstob, Isner's ranking stayed around 10, until 2016, where he dropped to 17.
-As of 2018, he is currently working with coaches Rene Moller and David Macpherson.
+Thereafter, he worked with coaches Rene Moller and David Macpherson.

+Pickleball

+In June 2024, Isner made his professional pickleball debut in men's doubles at the Texas Open.